Michael Gracey: Career

 Gracey made his feature directorial debut in 2017 with The Greatest Showman starring Hugh Jackman as P. T. Barnum.

 Gracey was also slated to direct an adaptation of manga series Naruto, but was replaced by Destin Daniel Cretton, and an adaptation of the novel Daughter of Smoke and Bone, which fell in development hell.

 In 2022, Gracey directed a short film for Tourism Australia, G'Day, starring Rose Byrne and Will Arnett, with cameos from Hamish Blake & Andy Lee.
 The commercial is the salient feature of the Come and Say G’day' campaign.

 Gracey is a member of the Australian production company: FINCH.

 Gracey directed the Robbie Williams biopic Better Man.

+Gracey is COO of the recently formed entertainment company Gracey&CO.
+He is doing this alongside his sister Cassandra Gracey, who has had a successful career in the Music Industry managing the likes of Ellie Goulding, Rita Ora and Simon Cowell's recently formed band December 10 - who formed off the back of his Netflix documentary "Simon Cowell: The Next Act."

+In 2026, Gacey directed an ad campaign for South Korean video surveillance company Hanwha Vision for their new "Proactive Vision Intelligence" product featuring Amanda Seyfried.